 - Development: The main part of my work is with both engineering and production to get products out the door.
 Engineering and I define the materials being used, and production and I work together to build it.
 I then review the product performance and verify that it meets customer specifications.
 We then can ship the product to the customer for use.

-- Quality: Lasertel is an AS9100 company, and I am part of the quality team.
-We make sure we stay within the requirements of the Lasertel quality system as well as the standard.
+- Quality: The Tucson, laser solutions facility is an AS9100 company, and I am part of the quality team.
+We make sure we stay within the requirements of our quality system as well as the standard.
 We work to streamline the processes to meet these quality requirements, while also trying to be versatile to meet customer demands.

 As far as getting products out the door, is there anything you’d like customers to know that would help reduce lead time?